bqth29/simulated-bifurcation-algorithm/README.md

 sb.reset_env()
 ```

+### Derived optimization models

+A lot of mathematical problems (QUBO, Travelling Salesman Problem, MAXCUT, ...) can be written as order-two multivariate polynomials problems, and thus can be solved using the Simulated Bifurcation algorithm.
+Some of them are already implemented in the `models` module:

+**🔬 Physics**

+- Ising model

+**📐 Mathematics**

+- Quadratric Unconstrained Binary Optimization (QUBO)
+- Number partitioning

+**💸 Finance**

+- Markowitz model

 ### Custom models

-A lot of mathematical problems ([QUBO](https://en.wikipedia.org/wiki/Quadratic_unconstrained_binary_optimization), [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem), ...) can be written as order-two multivariate polynomials problems, and thus can be solved using the Simulated Bifurcation algorithm.
-Some of them are already implemented in the `models` module but you are free to create your own models using our API.
+You are also free to create your own models using our API.
 Depending on the type of model you wish to implement, you cen create a subclass of one of the `SpinPolynomial`, `BinaryPolynomial` or `IntegerPolynomial` APIs to quickly and efficiently link your custom model to an Ising problem and solve it using the SB algorithm.

-The advantage of doing so is that your model can directly call the `optimize` method that it inherits from the `Polynomial` interface without having to redefine it.
+The advantage of doing so is that your model can directly call the `optimize` method that it inherits from the `IsingPolynomialInterface` interface without having to redefine it.

 For instance, here is how the QUBO model was implemented: